-Ms Lesley Podesta joins us, most immediately after five years at The Fred Hollows Foundation as the Director of Global Partnerships, Policy and Advocacy Division.
+Ms Lesley Podesta joined the Alannah & Madeline Foundation in 2016 after five years at The Fred Hollows Foundation as the Director of Global Partnerships, Policy and Advocacy Division.

-Lesley has also had a long career in State and Commonwealth government, commencing with her role in the Disadvantaged Schools Program in Victoria in 1980.
-She has worked extensively across the Commonwealth in a number of senior executive roles including employment, labour market reform, population health, aged care, biosecurity and emergency response in the Commonwealth Department of Health and Ageing and the Department of Education, Employment and Training.
+Prior to joining the not-for-profit sector, Lesley had a long career in State and Commonwealth government, commencing with her role in the Disadvantaged Schools Program in Victoria in 1980.
+She worked extensively across the Commonwealth in a number of senior executive roles including employment, labour market reform, population health, aged care, biosecurity and emergency response in the Commonwealth Department of Health and Ageing and the Department of Education, Employment and Training.

-Lesley led the Health Department response to the health crisis in Aceh, Indonesia following the tsunami and developed the National Incident Room and National Medicine Stockpile following the Bali bombings, SARS and H1N1 flu outbreak.
+Lesley led a number of major national population health strategies including the National HIV Strategy; the National Immunisation Strategy and the national Blood Born Virus Strategy.
+She then coordinated the Health Department response to the health crisis in Aceh, Indonesia following the 2004 tsunami and helped developed the National Incident Room and National Medicine Stockpile following the Bali bombings, SARS and H1N1 flu outbreak.

-Lesley was promoted to First Assistant Secretary, Office for Aboriginal and Torres Strait Islander Health (OATSIH) where she played a major role in the reforms of Indigenous health at a time of great change.
-She led the policy response to the Close The Gap campaign and initiated significant changes in primary health care funding in community based Aboriginal and Torres Strait Islander health services.
+Lesley led Office for Aboriginal and Torres Strait Islander Health (OATSIH) where she played a major role in the reforms of Indigenous health at a time of great change.
+She was responsible for the national policy response to the Close The Gap campaign and initiated significant changes in primary health care funding in community based Aboriginal and Torres Strait Islander health services.

-Lesley has served on a number of key bodies, including the Board of the National Centre for Epidemiology and Population Health; the Council of Victoria University; the Lowitja Institute for Aboriginal and Torres Strait Islander Research; the Board of the Melbourne Writers’ Festival and the Victorian AIDs Council.
-She has regularly represented Australia at the World Health Assembly and UN fora.
+Lesley has served on various key Boards including the Board of the National Centre for Epidemiology and Population Health; the Council of Victoria University; the Lowitja Institute for Aboriginal and Torres Strait Islander Research; the Board of the Melbourne Writers’ Festival and the Victorian AIDs Council.
+She also regularly represented Australia at the World Health Assembly and UN fora.

 Your donation can help keep a child safe from violence.Read More >